iccaving/icccsite/content/tour/yorkshire-2017-12-15.md

 Solid trip, I love the streamway.
 It's always worth climbing down in Fall Pot to convince yourself you and everyone else knows the way out of the bolder choke, and to check the water level.
 Just upstream of the choke is a small sandbank, on the left facing downstream.
 If there isn't one there, then there's an awful lot of water in the stream and I wouldn't attempt it (and I love streamways).

 #### Jack

+"Tuesday snoozeday?"

+Today was for rescue practice - a nice rest from actually being in a cave but without actually resting.
+Tony is a great teacher and I definitely feel a bit more confident with general rigging now.
+We practiced knots and how to rig a cave so it’s easy to have a rescue if need be.
+Also featured was how to work pulley jammers and a novel way of using mismatched pulleys and hand jammers as well as Z-rigs.
+Then on to the SRT tower to put it all into practice.

+#### Diss

 ## Wednesday